Night notes

 The rest of the night went to the boring but important work.
 I shrank the heavy images so the page is not a few megabytes anymore, moved the fonts and the 3D code onto my own server so visiting the site does not quietly hand your data to anyone, made the room lighter on phones, put a lock on the admin login, and wrote a real privacy policy and terms.
 About four hours, and the whole thing feels a lot more solid now.

-excited, this one feels right
+Night Note #005 2026-06-29 excited, this one feels right

-Plan changed, and the first game was born
+Day 5: plan changed, and the first game was born

 Today the plan flipped.
 I was going to start with an iOS app, but a YouTube video about CrazyGames made me stop and rethink.
 Why not test small games on the web first, see what people actually like, and only then turn the ones that stick into mobile games.
 Faster feedback, less time wasted on ideas nobody wants.